-A deletion changes the number of DNA bases by removing a piece of DNA.
-Small deletions may remove one or a few base pairs within a gene, while larger deletions can remove an entire gene or several neighboring genes.
-The deleted DNA may alter the function of the resulting protein(s).
+A deletion changes the DNA sequence by removing at least one nucleotide in a gene.
+Small deletions remove one or a few nucleotides within a gene, while larger deletions can remove an entire gene or several neighboring genes.
+The deleted DNA may alter the function of the affected protein or proteins.

 This variant occurs when a deletion and insertion happen at the same time in the same location in the gene.
 In a deletion-insertion variant, at least one nucleotide is removed and at least one nucleotide is inserted.
 However, the change must be complex enough to differ from a simple substitution.
 The resulting protein may not function properly.
 A deletion-insertion (delins) variant may also be known as an insertion-deletion (indel) variant.

 A duplication occurs when a stretch of one or more nucleotides in a gene is copied and repeated next to the original DNA sequence.
 This type of variant may alter the function of the protein made from the gene.

 An inversion changes more than one nucleotide in a gene by replacing the original sequence with the same sequence in reverse order.